Bootlegging (business): Causes

 The main reason for the occurrence of bootlegging in corporations is the perceived lack of 'free space' for creativity in an employee's role.
 In particular, a business that emphasises elements of rigid planning – such as an enforced business hierarchy, an emphasis on project proposals, decisions only being taken after cautious initial findings – may clash with an employee's desire for experimental trial and error research.

 Bootlegging, as a kind of self-regulating element, bridges the mechanistic world of organization with the chaotic world of creativity and innovation.
 The theory of path dependency explains why bootleg innovations are (most often) in line with the strategic objectives of the firm: corporate competencies define the search paths for its future.
 In this respect, the learning processes that are part of bootlegging, beside the tangible output of bootlegging, are beneficial for the firm.
+A wider explanatory framework can be the "constructive deviance" model.

 Bootlegging should not be confused with skunk works: skunk work is defined as a sort of elite, working officially on a given project alongside the formal organization to solve problems more efficiently.
 In fact the Pacific tech's Graphing Calculator project, NuCalc, at Apple Computer was not a skunk works project but a bootleg project.